sydneytrieu/senior-thesis/images/README.md

 | `bp` | Boxplot |
 | `hist` | Histogram |

-Note that a file labeled with the year `2019` refers to the 2019-2020 budget year.
+Note that the year refers to the start of the budget year -- e.g. `2019` refers to the 2019-2020 budget year.